indirakalagara/emission-factor-mgmt/readme.md

 <img src="images/Envizi-Electricity-NY_EMF-Details.png">

 #### Example 2
-- Location -  London Center, UK
+- Location -  `London Center, UK`
-- Date of Activity - Dec, 2022
+- Date of Activity - `Dec, 2022 `
 - Applied Factor - Managed DEFRA
 - Effective from - Jan 2022

 <img src="images/Envizi-Electricity-UK-Defra-2022.png">

-Between example 1 and 2 the locations are diffent so emission factor applied based on the Location.
+Between example 1 and 2 the locations are different so the emission factor applied is based on the Location.

 #### Example 3

 - Location -  London Center, UK
-- Date of Activity - July, 2023
+- Date of Activity - `July, 2023`
 - Applied Factor - Managed DEFRA
 - Effective from - Jan 2023